This post may contain affiliate links. Please see my disclosure policy for details.

 If you are just wanting to do a house tour, you can visit the house on certain months throughout the year.

 Usually, it’s between May – September and takes place on Wednesdays and Thursdays (sometimes Sunday’s.
 Tours cost £7 per adult and, when I visited, it was a tour for just me!
-You can book a tour ticket here.

 There are also private group tours too that require a minimum amount of people.
 The grounds are open and free of charge between those hours too.